farrantch/Pipes/README.md

 After SDLC stacks have been created, update the master stack within the cicd account.
    - Set AllEnvironmentsCreated = True

-Copy this repo into the CodeCommit repo created by the master stack.
+Copy this repo into the empty CodeCommit repo created by the master stack.
    - Modify your cfvars/Master.template file with your account ids

 # Child Pipelines